giveitanudge/Predicted-Attention-Docs/Readme.md

 # Predictions API Documentation
 ## Overview

-This API allows clients to retrieve predicted attention (attentionScore) for given URLs.
+This API allows clients to retrieve predicted attention (attentionCategory) for given URLs.
 The Attention score is a predictive measure indicating the potential engagement or interest a URL might generate among a target audience.

-pAttention (Prediction Attention) is returned in the form of an Attention Score for each URL requested.
+pAttention (Prediction Attention) is returned in seconds along with an Attention Category.
 - Low >15
 - Medium 16-30
 - Good 31-48